firatkiral/kodibot/readme.md

 ### KodiBot - A Local Chatbot Desktop App

 KodiBot is a desktop app that enables users to run their own AI chat assistants locally and offline on Windows, Mac, and Linux operating systems.
-KodiBot is a standalone app and does not require an internet connection or additional requirements to run local chat assistants.
+KodiBot is a standalone app and does not require an internet connection or additional dependencies to run local chat assistants.
 It supports both [Llama.cpp](https://github.com/ggerganov/llama.cpp) compatible models and [OpenAI](https://openai.com/) API.

 KodiBot is free and open source app developed using electronjs framework and released under the GNU General Public License.